Partial Information in a Mean-Variance Portfolio Selection Game: Proofs of Theorems , , and

 where the second equality follows from \eqref{NE}.
 Summing this up over all $i=1,...,N$ then gives \be =(1-\overline\lambda^V)^{-1}e^{-r(T-t)}\bigg\{\overline \kappa\left(\frac{\theta(p)-r}{\sigma^2}\right)- \frac{\beta(p)}{\sigma}\overline{\partial_pc}\bigg\}, \ee with $\overline \kappa$ and $\overline\lambda^V$ defined as in \eqref{kappa bar} and $\overline{\partial_pc} := \frac{1}{N}\sum^N_{j=1}\partial_pc_j$.
 Plugging this back into \eqref{xi-xbar} leads to the formula of $\pi^*_i$ in \eqref{NE-1}.

-In \eqref{g_i_2}, with the coefficients of $x_i$ and those of $\overline x_{(-1)}$ both summing up to 0, the remaining terms should also sum up to 0.
-By plugging \eqref{a_i} into the remaining terms and using the relation \eqref{xi-xbar}, we find that $c_i(t,p)$ needs to solve the Cauchy problem \eqref{Cauchy}, with $\eta\equiv 0$ therein.
-Hence, we take $c_i(t,p)$ to be the unique solution in $C^{1,2}([0,T)\times (0,1))$ to such a Cauchy problem, obtained in Lemma~\ref{lem:Cauchy}.
-Similarly, in \eqref{V_i_2}, with the coefficients of $x_i$ and those of $\overline x_{(-1)}$ both summing up to 0, the remaining terms should also sum up to 0.
-By plugging \eqref{A_i} and \eqref{a_i} into the remaining terms and using the relation \eqref{xi-xbar} and \eqref{xbar}, we find that $C_i(t,p)$ needs to solve the Cauchy problem \eqref{Cauchy'}, with $\eta\equiv 0$ therein.
-Hence, we take $C_i(t,p)$ to be the unique solution in $C^{1,2}([0,T)\times (0,1))$ to such a Cauchy problem, obtained in Corollary~\ref{lem:Cauchy'}.
+Now, we look back again at \eqref{g_i_2}.
+With the coefficients of $x_i$ and those of $\overline x_{(-1)}$ both summing up to 0, the remaining terms in \eqref{g_i_2} should also sum up to 0.
+By plugging \eqref{a_i} into the remaining terms and using the relation \eqref{xi-xbar}, we find that $c_i(t,p)$ needs to solve the Cauchy problem \eqref{Cauchy}, which indeed admits a unique solution in $C^{1,2}([0,T)\times (0,1))$ (by Lemma~\ref{lem:Cauchy}).
+Similarly, for \eqref{V_i_2}, as the coefficients of $x_i$ and those of $\overline x_{(-1)}$ both sum up to 0, the remaining terms in \eqref{V_i_2} should also sum up to 0.
+By plugging \eqref{A_i} and \eqref{a_i} into the remaining terms and using the relation \eqref{xi-xbar} and \eqref{xbar}, we find that $C_i(t,p)$ needs to solve the Cauchy problem \eqref{Cauchy'}, which indeed admits a unique solution in $C^{1,2}([0,T)\times (0,1))$ (by Corollary~\ref{lem:Cauchy'}).
+All the above proves the following.